 - 9.2.2.6.
-In areas designated on Schedule 13 as High-Rise Mixed-Use, the following policies shall apply: - a.
+In areas designated on Schedule 13 as High-Rise Mixed-Use, the following policies apply: - a.
 High-Rise Mixed-Use areas are generally located in Intensification Areas and provide for a mix of residential, retail, community and institutional uses.
-Such areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
-The following uses are permitted in areas designated as High-Rise Mixed-Use, in addition to those uses permitted through policy 9.2.1.9: - Residential units; - ii.
-Home Occupations; - iii.
+These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
+The following uses are permitted in areas designated as High-Rise Mixed-Use, in addition to those uses permitted through policy 9.2.1.8: - i.
+Residential units; - ii.
+Home Occupations: - iii.
 Community facilities; - iv.
-Cultural uses, including commercial galleries and theatres; - v.
+Cultural uses, including commercial galleries and theatres;

+- v.
 Retail uses subject to the policies of Section 5.2.3; - vi.
 Office uses up to a maximum of 12,500 square metres; - vii.
-Parking garage; - viii Hotel; and, - ix.
-Gas stations, subject to the following criteria: - A. the use is located on an arterial street indicated on Schedule 9; - B. the use is limited to one gas station per intersection; and, - C. no gas stations shall be permitted at the intersection of two arterial streets as indicated on Schedule 9.
+Parking garage; - viii.
+Hotel; and, - ix.
+Gas stations, subject to the following criteria: - A. the use is located on an arterial street indicated on Schedule 9; - B. the use is limited to one gas station per intersection; and, - C. no gas stations shall be permitted at the intersection of two arterial streets as indicated on Schedule 9. - c.

-- c.
 In areas designated as High-Rise Mixed-Use the ground floor frontage of buildings facing arterial and collector streets shall predominantly consist of retail uses or other active uses that animate the street. - d.
-In areas designated as High-Rise Mixed-Use, retail uses shall not exceed 50 percent of the total gross floor area of all uses on the lot. - e.
-Notwithstanding policy 9.2.2.6.b.vi, in areas designated as High-Rise Mixed-Use and located within 500 metres of an existing or planned subway station, office uses may exceed 12,500 square metres. - f.
-The following Building Types are permitted in areas designated as High-RiseMixed-Use, pursuant to policies in Section 9.2.3 of this Plan: - i.
+In areas designated as High-Rise Mixed-Use, located in Intensification Areas identified on Schedule 1, retail uses shall not exceed 50% of the total gross floor area of all uses on the lot. - e.
+Notwithstanding policy 9.2.2.6.b.vi, in areas designated as High-Rise Mixed-Use and located within 500 metres of an existing or planned subway station, or where permitted through a Secondary Plan, office uses may exceed 12,500 square metres. - f.
+The following Building Types are permitted in areas designated as High-Rise Mixed-Use, pursuant to policies in Section 9.2.3 of this Plan: - i.
 High-Rise Buildings; - ii.
 Mid-Rise Buildings; - iii.
 Public and Private Institutional Buildings; and, - iv.
 Gas Stations. - g.
-Within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets the following building types are also permitted, pursuant to policies in Section 9.2.3 of this Plan: - i.
-Townhouses; - ii.
-Stacked Townhouses; and, - iii.
+Within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets, the following building types may be permitted, pursuant to policies in Section 9.2.3 of this Plan, in order to provide for an appropriate a transition to the Low-Rise Residential area:

+- i.
+Townhouses;

+- ii.
+Stacked Townhouses; and,

+- iii.
 Low-Rise Buildings.